 Regularly clean and sanitize all surfaces, equipment, and utensils in your kitchen to remove allergens.
 Use hot water and detergent to remove food residue and follow up with a sanitizer to kill bacteria and viruses.

 The CDC did an extensive study on cleaning allergy particles off equipment and found that wet terry cloths worked better then dry.
 The most effective method for removing particles was terry cloths saturated with a food grade sanitizing solution using 3 passes at the surface.
-You can see the full results of the study on the cdc’s website.
+You can see the full results of the study on the CDC’s website.

 A professional cleaning service can help ensure that your commercial kitchen is cleaned thoroughly and properly.
 They have the equipment and expertise to remove even the toughest allergens and bacteria.
 View our Kitchen Cleaning Services to see how we can help to keep your kitchen clean.